rascoro1/JukeSite/README.md

 Select the room 'ibcKitchen'.
 You will see that there is a text box with 'ibcKitchen' in it.
 Enter a name into there and hit submit if you would like to rename the room.

+Connect your slave to a speaker with an auxilary cable.
 Now search for a song and select a song to add it to the 'ibcKitchen' Queue.
+The song should start playing from the speaker once it has been downloaded.
+Feel free too add as many songs to the Queue as you would like.

 Repeat and enjoy!